ROSE16111/PatternAnalysis-2025/recognition/prostate3d_Luyi_Ying_48360591/README.md

   * AdamW optimization;
   * can enable --amp mixed precision.
-* Calculate per-class Dice for each epoch, print the table, and save best.ckpt - mean Dice(val) at `runs/best.ckpt` **imporved**:
+* Calculate per-class Dice for each epoch, print the table, and save best.ckpt - mean Dice(val) at `runs/best.ckpt`

+**imporved 1**:

 In each epoch, only one random patch is taken from each sample.
 In the next epoch, another patch is taken from a different location within the same volume (randomness + data augmentation).
 Each epoch uses a center-patch quick check, and after N epochs, a full-scale sliding window verification is performed, saving best.ckpt with the "full-scale metric" as the standard.

   * Do light weight training
   * Replace the loss with CE + Dice (weight 0.5 is relatively stable).

+**imporved 2**:
+  * change random sampling to balanced sampling to avoid sampling bias
+  * lose functoin: class-weighted CE

 ### `predict.py`
 Inference/Derived Prediction